eclipse-iceoryx/iceoryx2/ROADMAP.md

 ## Robustness

+* [X] Node as basis for monitoring and resource cleanup
 * [ ] Add ability to recover samples when subscriber died
     * add sample tracker into ZeroCopyConnection
     * add detection when subscriber returns non-received samples